-As we just explained, every time you’re affected by the recency effect, and you take action combining the confidence that you’ve built up, in both cases it may cause you to have a negative experience.
-At the end of the day you won’t be satisfied.
-Over confidence from recent success leads to neglecting planning and strategy, and low confidence from recent losses causes hesitation which might mean missing good opportunities.
-In both cases you don’t follow your trading guide because emotions have poisoned the process.
+As we just explained, every time you’re affected by the recency effect, and you take action combining the confidence that you’ve built up, in both cases, it may cause you to have a negative experience.
+At the end of the day, you won’t be satisfied.
+Overconfidence from recent success leads to neglecting planning and strategy, and low confidence from recent losses causes hesitation which might mean missing good opportunities.
+In both cases, you don’t follow your trading plan because emotions have poisoned the process.

 One great tool to help you overcome the recency effect is to ask yourself one basic question right before you enter your next trade.
 Before you jump into the trade, ask yourself “what am I feeling regarding my prior experience?”
-Do I feeling confident, negative, positive, etc. The answer to this basic questions will guide you to your current mental state.
+Do I feel confident, negative, positive, etc?
+The answer to these basic questions will guide you to your current mental state.
 Write the answer down and place it in front of you.
-Stare at it and become fully aware of the feelings your currently experiencing.
+Stare at it and become fully aware of the feelings you are currently experiencing.